mtumjinga/youtube-clone-gcp/README.md

 };
 ```

-Make sure to copy the `apiKey` from the Firebase settings later .
+Make sure to copy the `apiKey` from the Firebase settings later.

 ### 4. Create a MongoDB Cluster